vhdacosta/vhdacosta/README.md

-- 👋 Hello, I'm Victor Hugo da Costa Fernandes, I'm currently interested in Programming, Marketing, Data Analysis and Business Inteligence.
-Currently I'm studying Production Engineering at Federal University of São Carlos, in Brazil.
+- 👋 Hello, I'm Victor Hugo da Costa Fernandes.
+- 📕 My primary interests are in Data Science, Business Intelligence and Analytics and Problem Solving.
+- 📚 I study <b>Production Engineering</b> at the <b>Federal University of São Carlos (UFSCar)</b> since 2019, expecting to graduate in 2024.
-- You can find me at [LinkedIn](https://www.linkedin.com/in/vidru/) or send an e-mail to [victor.cfernandes91@gmail.com](mailto:victor.cfernandes91@gmail.com)
+- 📞 You can find me at [LinkedIn](https://www.linkedin.com/in/vidru/) or send an e-mail to [victor.cfernandes91@gmail.com](mailto:victor.cfernandes91@gmail.com)